-After landing in New York City on June 17, The Kinks embarked on their long-awaited American tour which saw them play fourteen concerts over the next 23 days.
-Covering the country from coast to coast as well as Hawaii, the band played in major cities such as the Big Apple, Philly, Chicago, LA, and San Francisco, along with prime medium centers like Denver, Sacramento, and Seattle to close the tour (6/17/65-7/10/65; Hinman, 57-61).
+After landing in New York City on June 17, The Kinks embarked on their long-awaited American tour which saw them play thirteen concerts over the next 23 days.
+Covering the country from coast to coast as well as Hawaii, the band played in major cities such as the Big Apple, Philly, Chicago, and LA, along with prime medium centers like Denver, Sacramento, and Seattle to close the tour.
+They had been scheduled to play at The Cow Palace in San Francisco on July 4, but failed to perform as a result of differences regarding advance, up front cash payment (6/17/65-7/10/65; Hinman, 57-61; Hasted, 56; Rogan, 233).

-Regrettably, the tour was plagued by incompetent management, ineffective advertising, disputes with promoters, and bad behavior from The Kinks, notably Ray Davies.
+Regrettably, the tour was plaqued by incompetent management, ineffective advertising, disputes with promoters, and bad behavior from The Kinks, notably Ray Davies.
 The low point occurred on July 2 in LA: after being constantly harassed by a union official, Ray could not stand it anymore, and triple-punched the official, who unfortunately was a rep from AFTRA-the American Federation Of Television & Radio Artists union (ibid., 60).
-That emotional act of defiance led to an unofficial but real four year ban of The Kinks from playing in the U.S., obviously damaging their commercial fortunes.
+To compound matters, promotor Betty Kaye lodged a complaint regarding the band's "unprofessional behaviour" during The Cow Palace fiasco with a different union, the AFM (American Federation of Musicians: as guoted in Hasted, 56; Hinman, 60; Rogan, 236; key emails from Doug Hinman to this writer, 9/27/21, 9/28/21).
+Eminent Kinks' authority Doug Hinman has drawn attention to the seriousness of Kaye's allegation (Hinman, 60; emails cited above).
+Kaye had managed to corral promoters from Nevada and California into joining her in this serious charge (Kaye headed Betty Kaye Productions).
+That combustible combination led to an unofficial but real four year ban of The Kinks from playing in the U.S., obviously damaging their commercial fortunes.
 According to Johnny Rogan, who meticulously researched the career of Ray Davies and the history of The Kinks, "...
 Contrary to later reports, there was no official 'ban' as such, but something closer to a universal blacklisting. ..."
 (236).
 Ray summed up the tour concisely: "Bad luck, bad management, bad behaviour."
 (Dunne, 2014).

 VIII.
-Flight Return-Turbulence Encountered: Major Market Stations Finally Add "Set Me Free"; Negative Early Survey Returns Raise Concerns
+Flight Return - Turbulence Encountered: Major Market Stations Finally Add "Set Me Free"; Negative Early Survey Returns Raise Concerns

-In a welcome positive trend, outlets in four major centers-San Francisco-Oakland (KYA, 6/18/65; KEWB, 6/21/65); Pittsburgh (KQV, 6/22/65); St. Louis (KXOK, 6/19/65); and Cleveland (WHK, 6/19/65)-went on the latest Kinks' release at last.
+In a welcome positive trend, outlets in four major centers-San Francisco-Oakland (KYA, 6/18/65; KEWB, 6/21/65); Pittsburgh (KQV, 6/22/65); St. Louis (KXOK, 6/19/65); and Cleveland (WHK, 6/19/65)- went on the latest Kinks' release at last.
 This raised the MMPR (Major Market Penetration Rate) from an abysmal 45% to a more acceptable 82%.
 Nevertheless, many of the big-city outlets had lethargic surveys, meaning it could take a single 4-6 weeks to make any serious headway.
 As The Kinks' disc was already moving into its fifth and sixth weeks after being released, time was becoming a precious commodity that Reprise could not afford to squander.
 To put it bluntly, the majors should have been corralled several weeks earlier.